R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 enclave and its clients.
 [Conclave web host](conclave-web-host.md) is a built-in web host that manages these tasks for simple use cases.
 You can implement a custom host for complex use cases.

-To implement a basic host server using raw sockets:
+To implement a simple host server using raw sockets:

 ## Project setup